Arrest warrant issued for cruise ship by US judge

 Crystal Cruises announced earlier this week that it was suspending operations through late April.
 Besides Crystal Symphony, it has two other ships currently cruising, which end their voyages on Jan.
 30 in Aruba and on Feb.
 4 in Argentina.

-“Suspending operations will provide Crystal’s management team with an opportunity to evaluate the current state of business and examine various options moving forward,” said the company in a statement earlier this week.
+“Suspending operations will provide Crystal’s management team with an opportunity to evaluate the current state of business and examine various options moving forward,” said the company in a statement.